ctrlcctrlv/infinity/README.md

 	$config['cache']['enabled'] = 'apc';
 ```

 Step 3.(Optional) By default, infinity will ignore any changes you make to the template files until you log into mod.php, go to Rebuild, and select Flush Cache.
 You may find this inconvenient.
-To make infinity automatically accept your changes to template files, open /inc/template.php and add:
+To make infinity automatically accept your changes to the template files, open /inc/template.php and add:

 ```
 'auto_reload' => true